 It would be strange if Lemon.io review written by Lemon.io authors blatantly claimed, “Yes, Lemon.io is legit.”

 We believe testimonials and references from satisfied customers work better than anything we say about ourselves.
 We’ve gathered a small collection of reviews from Trustpilot and G2Crowd to illustrate the claims we made in this review.

 Some of them mention Coding Ninjas – this was our old name before the rebranding.
-The team, the freelancers, and the quality of service remain the same.
+The team, the professionals, and the quality of service remain the same.

 So, to start with, we are proud to have 98% of positive reviews on Trustpilot (out of 60), and 100% of positive reviews on G2 Crowd.

-We have many returning customers and clients who have been working with us for years.
+Many returning customers and clients have been working with us for years.

-Customers often commend us for fast matching, good rates, and qualified developers that we provide.
+Customers often commend us for the fast matching, good rates, and qualified developers that we provide.

 Yet, to achieve true perfection we will probably have to meditate for 20 years high in the mountains (not now, though, we’ve got tons of work to do).
 Two of our customers had poor experience with us – at least, poor enough to leave negative reviews.

 For example, this person on ProductHunt thought we were a scam because we failed to get back to them.